 1. User enters GST number

-2. The platform performs gst no check
+2. The platform performs a GST no check

 3. Business details auto-populate